shredthaGNAR/list-of-my-starred-repos/README.md

 * [khlam/debloat-samsung-android](https://github.com/khlam/debloat-samsung-android): ADB commands to aggressively de-bloat Samsung Android Phones without root.
 Make Samsung One UI closer to stock Android.
 * [DebianArch64/DebProvision](https://github.com/DebianArch64/DebProvision): An alternative to Cydia Impactor and AltServer for ALL computers.
 * [debridmediamanager/debrid-media-manager](https://github.com/debridmediamanager/debrid-media-manager): Curate an inifinite media library
-* [fynks/debrid-services-comparison](https://github.com/fynks/debrid-services-comparison): A comparision of available hosts and pricing for AllDebrid, Real-Debrid, LinkSnappy, Premiumize, debrid-link and TorBox
+* [fynks/debrid-services-comparison](https://github.com/fynks/debrid-services-comparison): A comparision of available hosts and pricing for AllDebrid, Real-Debrid, LinkSnappy, Premiumize, debrid-link, TorBox and Mega-Debrid
 * [aayush210789/Deception-Detection-on-Amazon-reviews-dataset](https://github.com/aayush210789/Deception-Detection-on-Amazon-reviews-dataset): A SVM model that classifies the reviews as real or fake.
 Used both the review text and the additional features contained in the data set to build a model that predicted with over 85% accuracy without using any deep learning techniques.
 * [serengil/deepface](https://github.com/serengil/deepface): A Lightweight Face Recognition and Facial Attribute Analysis (Age, Gender, Emotion and Race) Library for Python
 * [nbennett320/define-firefox](https://github.com/nbennett320/define-firefox): A quick dictionary and thesaurus.